ray-project/ray/doc/source/serve/performance.rst

 You can check out our `microbenchmark instruction <https://github.com/ray-project/ray/blob/master/python/ray/serve/benchmarks/README.md>`_ to benchmark on your hardware.

-Debug performance Issue
+Debugging performance issues
 -----------------------
-A typical performance issue in Serve has the symptom of high client call latency and low throughput.
+The performance issue you're most likely to encounter is high latency and/or low throughput for requests.
 This shows the system is processing fewer queries than desired!

-If you have set up :ref:`monitoring <serve-monitoring>` with Ray and Ray Serve, you will observe that ``serve_num_router_requests`` is constant while your load increases ``serve_backend_queuing_latency_ms`` is spiking up as queries queue up in the background
+If you have set up :ref:`monitoring <serve-monitoring>` with Ray and Ray Serve, you will likely observe that ``serve_num_router_requests`` is constant while your load increases ``serve_backend_queuing_latency_ms`` is spiking up as queries queue up in the background